title: Dreamland Burning

 If racial identity is present, it’s delivered with hesitation several pages into the story.
 That should be delivered up front when we meet the characters.
 Needing loans to buy victrolas, sparse homes, and African Americans working as maids and delivery boys just doesn’t fit along with the prosperity of the black community in Tulsa at that time.
 Why not explain the true wealth of Tulsa’s black community and the friction this caused in Tulsa?
 Whites did not like seeing Blacks with that much wealth.

 On p 136 the forensic anthropologist working to identify the corps that was found describes how skull features can be used to determine racial identity.
 In most cases.
 She determined the victim here to be African American but, it turns out that the actual victim was not visibly identifiable as African American.
 This story line led Rowan to question this as scientific racism but, the conclusion reached was implausible.
-His skill would be no more visibly identifiable than he was.
+His skull would be no more visibly identifiable than he was.
 Oops!

 When I read this passage on p 141, “The lives that ended that night mattered.
 It was a mistake for this city to try to forget and it’s an even bigger one to pretend everything’s fine now.
 Black men and women are dying today for the same reasons they did in 1921.
 And we have to call that out, Rowan.
 Every single time.”
 Although Rowan’s mom speaks this to her mixed-race daughter, I think this is a story for white readers.
 I think this is the author stating the message of the book and it may sound re-affirming from a black character but, not when the overall product is steeped in Whiteness, when it fails to empower either the African American or the Native Americans present in the book.
 It really didn’t matter that Will or James parent was Native.
 There was no texture created by Rowan’s parents being different races.